rdegges/django-skel/docs/source/developing.rst

 as a developer, is that if you're planning on writing / using CSS in your Django project, you should keep the following in mind.

-When your include a CSS file in your HTML, it normally looks something like this::
+When you include a CSS file in your HTML, it normally looks something like this::

     <html>